Categories

 Travel Portugal | A Full Guide to Visit for 1-2 Weeks

 I spent 2 weeks travelling Portugal solo in April 2023, and I know it’s a trip I’ll be talking about for years!
-I had originally planned to visit in April 2020 for 7 days and after doing some research I realized it wasn’t enough time.
+Originally planning for just 7 days in April 2020, I soon realized Portugal’s vastness and beauty demanded more time.
 Not only is it about 6 hours to drive from the north to the south of the country, there are also 23 Portuguese islands!
 It would be nice to have an unlimited amount of time and money to travel, but most of us have jobs to get back to.
 Here’s a full round-up of posts to travel around Portugal, including a suggested itinerary for 1 or 2 weeks!

 Lisbon